universetraveller/catena4j/docs/ARCHITECTURE.md

 ## Introduction

-CatenaD4J is designed as a modular, extensible dataset infrastructure with a Python frontend and Java performance backend.
+The catena4j system is designed as a modular, extensible dataset infrastructure with a Python frontend and Java performance backend.
 The architecture emphasizes:

 - **Modularity**: Components are loosely coupled and independently replaceable
 - **Extensibility**: Custom commands and loaders can be added without modifying core code
 - **Performance**: Java toolkit handles computationally intensive operations
-- **Compatibility**: Works as a Defects4J plugin while maintaining independent functionality
+- **Compatibility**: Works as a Defects4J alternative while maintaining independent functionality

 ## System Architecture